hemantaph/gwsnr/README.md

 The `gwsnr` package is designed to facilitate efficient and accurate SNR computations in gravitational wave research.
 It implements advanced techniques for enhancing calculation speed and precision, making it a valuable tool for researchers in this field.
 Key features include:

-- An innovative half-scaling interpolation method for spin-less binary systems, focusing on mass parameters.
+- An innovative partial-scaling interpolation method for spin-less binary systems, focusing on mass parameters.
 - A noise-weighted inner product method, similar to the one in `bilby`, enhanced with multiprocessing for parallel processing.
 - Integration of the `numba` Just-In-Time (njit) compiler for optimized performance.
 - User-friendly interface and compatibility with other gravitational wave analysis software.